Saturday Night Live season 31

 The thirty-first season of Saturday Night Live, an American sketch comedy series, originally aired in the United States on NBC between October 1, 2005, and May 20, 2006.
-19 episodes were produced (rather than the usual 20) due to the 2006 Winter Olympic Games and network budget cuts.
+19 episodes were produced (rather than the usual 20) due to the 2006 Winter Olympics and network budget cuts.

 History

 This season is notable for the people who hosted the show.
 Julia Louis-Dreyfus, an SNL cast member from 1982 to 1985 under Dick Ebersol, became the first former female cast member to come back and host the show (and also the third cast member from Seinfeld to host).
 Gilda Radner was originally supposed to host in 1988, but could not due to the Writers Guild of America strike and then Radner's death the following year.
 This season is also known for the return of such frequent hosts as Alec Baldwin (who last hosted in season 29 with musical guest Missy Elliott in 2003), Tom Hanks (who last hosted the first episode of season 22 with musical guest Tom Petty and the Heartbreakers in 1996), and Steve Martin (who last hosted the first episode of season 20 with musical guest Eric Clapton in 1994).

-This season saw the seventh death of a former cast member when Charles Rocket (a cast member during the notoriously lackluster 1980–1981 season) committed suicide in 2005.
-Rocket's suicide is the first death of an SNL cast member who never worked under Lorne Michaels (another cast member who never worked under Michaels wouldn't come until Tony Rosato died in 2017) and is the first death of a Weekend Update anchor, until Norm Macdonald in 2021.
+This season saw the seventh death of a former cast member, Charles Rocket (a cast member during the Jean Doumanian-produced 1980–1981 season), who committed suicide six days after the premiere.
+Rocket's suicide is the first death of an SNL cast member who never worked under Lorne Michaels (until Tony Rosato, who worked under Dick Ebersol, passed away in 2017), and is the first death of a Weekend Update anchor until Norm Macdonald in 2021.

 This season was the first to broadcast in high-definition (HD), after 30 years of broadcasting in standard definition.